SexChrLab/VariantCalling/README.md

 # VariantCalling

-Project to assess best practices for variant calling and filtering.
+Project to assess best practices for variant calling and filtering on human samples of African origin and across autosomes, the sex chromosome, and mtDNA.

 ## Install Conda and create conda environmnet